To view "In

 the art of saying "No." The obvious traveller will be accosted on the street by

 numerous vendors of all ages (men and boys) pushing tourist souvenirs.
-One
+One quickly

-rather sad situation as the flux of tourists has dropped drastically since the two
+sad situation as the flux of tourists has dropped drastically since the two

-intifadas, an unsatisfactory economic situation upon which both contenders, I
+intifadas, an unsatisfactory economic situation upon which both contenders,

-hope, are agreed.
+I hope, are agreed.

 Moving on to the more sublime.
-The next photo shows a Hasid getting ready to
+The next photo shows a Hasid getting ready to pray

-pray before the Western Wall.
+before the Western Wall.
 In addition to the shawl, he is also wearing

-(also called phylacteries, from Ancient Greek
+called phylacteries, from Ancient Greek

 phylacterion, form of phylássein,

 φυλάσσειν meaning "to guard, protect").
-These small cubic boxes constructed of
+These small cubic boxes constructed

-the Torah, and when strapped to the forehead is called a
+from the Torah, and when strapped to the forehead is called a

-shel rosh and another
+shel rosh and

-called a
+another called a

 shel yad when it is bound onto one's arm.
-While the Torah only mentions
+While the Torah

-the wearing of
+only mentions the wearing of

-teffilin twice in Exodus and twice in Deuteronomy, the practice is
+teffilin twice in Exodus and twice in Deuteronomy,

-further preserved and expounded in Talmud and rabbinic teachings.
+the practice is further preserved and expounded in Talmud and rabbinic teachings.

 Access to the Divine Presence before the Wall is segregated according to gender -